Business Development > Operating a Business > Operations Decision Making

 Before you being the planning process you need to create the proper environment within the business.
 This will increase your chances of having a productive planning effort.

-1. Create a culture within the organization that is open to planning.
+- Create a culture within the organization that is open to planning.
 It is easy for management to focus all of their attention on day-to-day management and forget about the long-term direction of the business.
 After a while, this becomes ingrained in the culture of the business.
-Once this occurs, it is difficult to break out of.
+Once this occurs, it is difficult to change.
 So, a special effort may be needed by top management to change the attitudes within the organization.

-2. Involve all management personnel.
+- Involve all management personnel.
 It is often believed that planning is a business function separate from management.
 However, to be successful, all management personnel need to be involved in planning.
-Involving management personnel is the way to create “ownership” and “commitment” to the plan and its implementation.
-Companies often delegate planning to a “planner”, an individual who is responsible for creating the plan.
+Involving management personnel is the way to create ownership and commitment to the plan and its implementation.
+Companies often delegate planning to a planner, an individual who is responsible for creating the plan.
 But management, especially top management, needs to feel responsible for planning.

 The Planning Process